-Microsoft Flight Simulator was recently released and quickly snagged the crown as the best flight simulator.
+When Microsoft Flight Simulator was released, it quickly snagged the crown as the best flight simulator.
 As good as it is, however, it’s not the be-all-end-all to simulation games.
 In fact, there are loads of other excellent simulators out there you should probably check out if you’re into this genre.

 Train World Sim 2 (PC/PS4/Xbox One)